JCSDA-internal/yamlprocessor/docs/data-process.rst

 Cast Value Variable Substitution
 --------------------------------

-For non-string scalar values, i.e. integers, floats and booleans, the YAML processor utility supports casting the value to the correct type before using it for substitution:
+Environment variables are strings by nature, but YAML scalars can be numbers or booleans.
+Therefore, for non-string scalar values, i.e. integers, floats and booleans, the YAML processor utility supports casting the value to the correct type before using it for substitution:

 ``${NAME.int}``
     Cast value of ``NAME`` to an integer.